Department of Medicine

 - Diverse population of patients for size of the city

-- Independent clinic experience
+- Independent clinic experience with excellent continuity of care

 - Advanced training for fellows in interventional nephrology